-In 1812 – 1813 the threat of war with the United States caused three blockhouses and a garrison in which to quarter soldiers to be erected in the Town of St. Andrews.
-The garrison, called Fort Tipperary, was at the top of the hill at the corner of what is now Adolphus and Prince of Wales Streets.
+During the period of 1812 – 1813, the looming possibility of war with the United States led to the construction of three blockhouses and a garrison in the Town of St. Andrews, intended to accommodate soldiers.
+This garrison, known as Fort Tipperary, was strategically located atop a hill at the intersection of what are now Adolphus and Prince of Wales Streets.

 For most of its existence the old fort was a sorry affair, with never enough money to keep it much beyond life support.

-What was left of it was torn down in 1902 when Sir Thomas Shaughnessy, third president of the Canadian Pacific Railway, decided to build his summer home there.
-Shaughnessy purchased this property in 1891, the same year Sir William Van Horne and Sir Donald Smith bought St. Andrews property.
-Sir Thomas presided over the takeover by the CPR of the holdings of the St. Andrews Land Company, the operation which built the Algonquin and golf course.
-Between 1903 and 1907 or thereabout he also presided over the wholesale upgrading of the Land Company’s assets.
-The Algonquin was expanded many times, the Casino and a cottage row built, Katy’s Cove dammed to make a beach for hotel guests, and many other improvements besides.
+By 1902, all that remained of the fort was dismantled when Sir Thomas Shaughnessy, the third president of the Canadian Pacific Railway, elected to construct his summer residence on the site.
+He purchased the property in 1891, the same year that Sir William Van Horne and Sir Donald Smith also became property owners in St. Andrews.
+Shaughnessy was instrumental in the Canadian Pacific Railway’s acquisition of the assets of the St. Andrews Land Company, which was responsible for the creation of the Algonquin hotel and golf course.
+From 1903 to around 1907, he oversaw a comprehensive enhancement of the Land Company’s properties.
+The Algonquin was enlarged multiple times, a casino and a row of cottages were built, Katy’s Cove was dammed to create a beach for hotel guests, and numerous other improvements were made.

 The Fort Tipperary of today is a reconstruction.
 The original house burned several years ago when the building was used as part of the culinary course offered at the New Brunswick Community College.